Jeremy Zuckerman

 Jeremy Zuckerman (born July 31, 1975) is an American composer of concert music, film and television music, music for modern dance, and experimental music.
-He is best known as the composer for the animated series Avatar: The Last Airbender and its sequel series The Legend of Korra.
+He is best known as the composer for the animated series Avatar: The Last Airbender, its sequel series The Legend of Korra, as well as other entries in the series' franchise.

 Education

 At age five, Zuckerman began learning piano with his mother as his teacher.
 As a teenager and into his early 20s, he played guitar and synthesizer in heavy metal and coldwave bands.
 Zuckerman studied jazz and computer music at the Berklee College of Music, where he earned a bachelor's degree.
 He earned a master's degree at the California Institute of the Arts, where he studied modern composition with a focus on computer music and sonic art with Morton Subotnick, Mark Trayle, and Tom Erbe.